What is your location?

 A written notice to vacate shall be delivered to the tenant by the landlord.
 The notice to vacate shall be delivered at least three (3) days before commencing the lawsuit, by leaving a written copy with the tenant party or by leaving a copy with any person over the age of 12 years residing at the residence described in such notice, or if no such person is found at the residence, by posting a copy of such notice in a conspicuous place or by mailing a copy of the notice to the tenant at the address described in the notice.
 The three day notice period provided for in this section shall be computed as three consecutive 24-hour periods to start at the time the notice is delivered, posted or mailed.
 If the notice is mailed, an additional two days from the date of mailing shall be allowed for the person to leave the residence before the lawsuit is filed.
 Saturdays,Sundays and holidays can be figured in this time period.

 A Writ of Restitution is an official court document directing and ordering the Sheriff to immediately remove persons from the premises and inventory the personal property that has been left and turn it over to the plaintiff or landlord.
-Entry will be by whatever means necessary to effect the court order.
-Locksmith may be used if needed.
-Property will be video taped and inventoried by the Sheriff.
+Entry will be by whatever means necessary to affect the court order, including the use of a locksmith.
+Property will be videotaped and inventoried by the Sheriff.
 (We take no property from the premises).

-The Sheriff has (10) calendar days to complete the eviction from the date of issuance to Sheriff by the Clerk's Office.
-Usually prior to the Sheriff effecting the Writ, a notice is posted to the residence stating that the Sheriff will be evicting the residents on a particular day and time.
+The Sheriff has (14) calendar days to complete the eviction from the date of issuance to Sheriff by the Clerk's Office.
+Usually prior to the Sheriff affecting the Writ, a notice is posted to the residence stating that the Sheriff will be evicting the residents on a particular day and time.
 This is a courtesy only, as a notice is not required by law.

 The Eviction or Writ can only be canceled by the plaintiff or his/her Attorney.
 The defendant cannot cancel the action.